andy-byers/paw/README.md

 ```

 ### Functions
-Functions are first-class in paw, which means they are treated like any other paw value.
+Functions are first-class in Paw, which means they are treated like any other Paw value.
 They can be stored in variables, or passed as parameters to higher-order functions.
+Note that named functions can only be defined at the toplevel in Paw.
+[Closures](#closures), however, may be nested arbitrarily.
 ```
 fn fib(n: int) -> int {
     if n < 2 {